danmasta/uws-server/README.md

 * Support for handling uncaught exceptions
 * Serve static middleware
 * Compression support: `br`, `gzip`, `zstd`, `deflate`
-* Support for in-memory caching
+* Support for in-memory file caching
 * 0 external dependencies

 ## About
-Lightweight server implementation based on [uWebSockets](https://github.com/uNetworking/uWebSockets.js).
-Originally designed with the [Hono](#hono) framework in mind, it can also be used with [Elysia](#elysia) or any other framework/runtime that supports [web standards APIs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+Lightweight, high-performance server implementation based on [uWebSockets](https://github.com/uNetworking/uWebSockets.js).
+Originally designed with the [Hono](#hono) framework in mind, it can also be used with [Elysia](#elysia), [H3](#h3), or any other framework/runtime that supports [web standards APIs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 Based on the [benchmarks](#results), `uws-server` is able to achieve ~90% throughput of vanilla uWebSockets.
 But with the added benefit of being able to use higher-level frameworks with advanced routing and middleware support.

+For more information, check out the [FAQs](https://github.com/danmasta/uws-server/discussions/1)

 ## Usage
 Add `uws-server` as a dependency and install via npm